 Over 27 million Americans had direct asbestos exposure in their workplace.

 Besides direct exposure, others experienced secondary exposure by handling workers’ contaminated clothes, equipment and even riding in vehicles loaded with asbestos dust.
 People working directly with ACM had the highest risk of health problems.
 But others also suffered dangerous secondary asbestos exposure from cross-contamination.

 Rates of asbestos-related diseases increase for people who had continuous, long-term exposure to large amounts of asbestos.
 The longer someone is exposed to asbestos materials, and the greater volume of fiber intake, the higher the probability of developing an asbestos-related disease.

 Asbestos Exposure Permissible Level

 From a practical point, there is so much asbestos still present in American homes, factories and vehicles that it’s impossible to avoid in many workplaces.
-All that can be done to reduce worker health risk to asbestos and set regulatory standards and suggested best practices for handling ACM.
+All that can be done to reduce worker health risk from asbestos today is to follow regulatory standards and suggested best practices for handling ACM.

 The United States Environmental Protection Agency (EPA), along with the federal Occupational Safety & Health Administration (OSHA), set an industry standard for dangerous asbestos air quantity.
 The current permissible exposure level (PEL) for all workers is 0.1 fibers per cubic centimeter.

 This equation is expressed as 0.1 f/cc.
 It’s steadily decreased over the 1970s and 80s when the original suspected safe PEL was set at 12.0 f/cc.
 Any airborne asbestos exposure above the PEL is prohibited unless workers are trained in asbestos abatement techniques.

 Anyone exposed to asbestos levels over the PEL must be equipped with personal protective equipment including HEPA-rated respirators and approved safety clothing.
 Asbestos exposure is a serious issue, and regulations are in place to save lives.

 Managing asbestos exposure needs a common sense approach.
 Asbestos products that have been long installed, sealed and left alone are considered safe.
 Millions of American homes contain asbestos materials in the flooring, drywall, paint, roofing and insulation.
 So do thousands of schools, hospitals and offices.